eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

   - name: Conclusion
   - name: Appendix
     subsections:
+      - name: A Verification Notebook
       - name: Just How Likely Are These Scenarios?
-      - name: A Jupyter Notebook
+      - name: A Simulations Notebook
       - name: Final Remarks
 ---